Prepare for MIT

 - taking the time to really explore things that interest you, both inside and outside of school.

 A strong academic foundation in high school both improves your odds of getting into MIT and will help you make the most of the Institute when you're here.
-We recommend that your high school years include the following:
+We recommend (please note that these are not "requirements") that your high school years include the following:

 - One year of high school physics